-If you plan on having a closed environment (e.g., grow room, grow tent, etc...) then you need to properly ventilate your growing environment to ensure your plants perform at their best.
-Proper ventilation helps regulate humidity, exhaust the warm air that your grow lights and electronic equipment are producing, and provide relatively carbon-rich air for your plants to breathe.
+If you plan on having a closed environment (e.g., grow room, grow tent, etc...) then you need to properly ventilate your growing environment to ensure your plants yield up to their potential.

-Volume To CFM -- Your exhaust fan should be able to exhaust the equivalent of your growing environment's volume in two minutes, or one minute if you are having issues with high temperatures.
-Assuming we are not having issues with heat, the growing environment volume from our example is 448 cu./ft., which means we need to exhaust 448cu.ft. / 2 minutes = 224 CFM.
-From this I know that I need a 224 CFM fan at minimum.
+Volume To CFM: Your exhaust fan should be able to exhaust the equivalent of your growing environment's volume in two minutes, or one minute if you are having issues with high temperatures.
+Assuming we are not having issues with heat, the growing environment volume from our example is 448 cu./ft., which means we need to exhaust 448 cu.ft. / 2 minutes = 224 CFM.
+From this I know that I need a 224 CFM fan at a minimum.

-Other Variables To Account For -- We're not done yet.
+Other Variables To Account For: We're not done yet.
 Now to account for other variables that can require you to have more CFM required for your grow room:

 - Lights: For each air-cooled light (600-1000w) add the equivalent of 10% of the calculation you finished in the 'Volume To CFM' step.
 For non air-cooled light add 20% per light.

 - CO2: Add 10% for rooms with CO2 enrichment via a CO2 burner or generator (they create heat).

 - Carbon Filters: Add 20% if you're using a carbon filter.

 - Ambient Temperature: For hot climates (Southern California, Arizona, etc...) add 25%.
 For humid and hot climates (Florida, Georgia, etc...) add 40%.